Advertisement

 Not talking about problems in the bedroom

-Many men experience problems such as erectile dysfunction (ED) or trouble urinating at some point in their lives, but they may not discuss them with loved ones.
+Many men experience problems such as erectile dysfunction (ED) or trouble urinating at some point in their lives.
+But because these topics may seem embarassing, they may not discuss them with loved ones or HCPs.
 As you age, though, it’s especially important to address these symptoms, since some of them may signal underlying health issues.
-Erectile dysfunction, for example, could be a red flag for cardiovascular disease, type 2 diabetes, depression, high blood pressure, kidney and liver disease, or multiple sclerosis.
+Erectile dysfunction, for example, could be a sign of heart disease, type 2 diabetes, depression, high blood pressure, kidney and liver disease, or multiple sclerosis.

 lighting a cigarette